-- Lessons are charged at the rate of $72 per hour.
-In paying tuition fees, you are reserving a place in Bella Sonata Music Studio for the year.
+- In paying tuition fees, you are reserving a place in Bella Sonata Music Studio for the year.
 Fees are payable each term in advance.
 Fees paid after the due date will be subject to a $15 late fee.

-- Students working at Beginner to Grade 1 level require a minimum 30 minute lesson – $360/term
+Students working at Beginner to Grade 1 level require a minimum 30 minute lesson @ $400 per term.

-- Students working at Grade 2-3 level require a minimum 45 minute lesson – $540/term
+Students working at Grade 2-3 level require a minimum 45 minute lesson @ $600 per term.

-- Students working at Grade 4+ level require a minimum 60 minute lesson – $720/term
+Students working at Grade 4+ level require a minimum 60 minute lesson @ $800 per term.

-- A Library/Resource fee of $35 per family per annum is charged to cover the cost of online memberships, digital sheet music, trophies and prizes directly used by students throughout the year.
+- A Registration Fee of $60 (or $75 per family) per annum is charged to cover the cost of online memberships, digital sheet music, trophies, prizes and concerts for the benefit of students.

-- No-shows will be charged and are not eligible for make up lessons.
+- No-shows will be charged and are not eligible for catch-up lessons.